 2MASS J2126 is around 7000 Earth-Sun distances or 1 trillion kilometers away from its parent star, giving it the widest orbit of any planet found around another star.
 At such an enormous distance it takes roughly 900,000 years to complete one orbit, meaning it has completed less than fifty orbits over its lifetime.
 There is little prospect of any life on an exotic world like this, but any inhabitants would see their ‘Sun’ as no more than a bright star, and might not even imagine they were connected to it at all.

-The new work appears in: “A nearby young M dwarf with a wide, possibly planetary-mass companion“, N.R.
+Reference: “A nearby young M dwarf with a wide, possibly planetary-mass companion” by N.R.
 Deacon, J.E.
 Schlieder and S.J.
-Murphy, Monthly Notices of the Royal Astronomical Society, Oxford University Press.
+Murphy, 23 February 2016, MNRAS.